aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 ### Copy data (Upload, Download, Copy)

-Data can be copied from the file system to a bucket in the ABCI Cloud Storage, from a bucket in the ABCI Cloud Storage to the file system and from a bucket in the ABCI Cloud Storage to another bucket in the ABCI Cloud Storage.
+Data can be copied from the file system to a bucket in ABCI Cloud Storage, from a bucket in ABCI Cloud Storage to the file system and from a bucket in ABCI Cloud Storage to another bucket in ABCI Cloud Storage.

 Example: Copy the file '0001.jpg' to the bucket 'dataset-c0541'
 ```